-Some images come to us crisp and clear no matter how often our tape is replayed, popping to the surface of mental awareness with a flush of warm nostalgia or sudden inspiration.
-These memories have meaning and emotional depth, marking our lives like purposely placed book marks.
+Some images come to us crisp and clear, popping to the surface of mental awareness with a flush of warm nostalgia.
+These memories have meaning and emotional depth, marking our lives like purposely placed bookmarks.

-Others images fade into white, like footage or a window obscured by static or snow, and try as we might we cannot clear the window to remember what really happened to our second cousin ten Thanksgivings ago.
-We also can’t recall the discussion our parents had, that night we were sent to our room early and missed the season finale of our favorite TV show.
+Others images fade into white, like footage or a window obscured by static or snow.
+Try as we might we can’t clear the window to remember what happened to our second cousin ten Thanksgivings ago.
+We remain unable to recall the reason our parents sent to our room early, or we missed the season finale of our favorite TV show.
 I can’t even remember how to spell some of the very words – for which I used to win spelling bees.

-But sometimes not unpleasant scenes keep resurfacing like benign flashbacks, of which one is at first unaware.
+Sometimes not unpleasant scenes resurface in my mind like benign flashbacks, of which I am at first unaware.

 I tend to recall one summer in particular.
-A highly sensitive child, so I was often more in tune with my interior life, nature and animals, and the beauty and mysteries of the changing seasons, then I had tolerance for children of my own age and the games they seemed to enjoy.
+A highly sensitive child, I was more in tune with my interior life, animals, nature, and the beauty and mysteries of the changing seasons, then I was with children of my own age, or the games they seemed to enjoy.

-And this summer that I’m remembering there was a birthday party at the end of the road at a house where a girl I knew from school lived.
+There was a birthday party at the end of the road at a house, where a girl I knew from school lived.

 She was slightly older than me.

 She had been kind enough to invite me to her party, and therefore I was obliged to go.
-The fact that she was not a close friend and sometimes gave me a vaguely uncomfortable feeling was not relevant, nor was my disinterest in the trivial games that seemed to very much interest the other kids.
+The fact that she was not a close friend and sometimes gave me a vaguely uncomfortable feeling, was not relevant to this duty, nor was my disinterest in the trivial games that seemed to very much interest the other kids.